 Moss (who previously directed the documentaries “Full Battle Rattle” and “Speedo”) filmed by himself in Williston between 2012 and 2013, no doubt realizing that a patient, observational, one-man-crew approach would be the easiest way to win trust and gain access to the Overnighters’ stories.
 Their experiences are revealed in stray fragments (edited coherently if judiciously by Jeff Gilbert); among those we meet are Alan Mezo, an ex-con from Spokane, Wash., who has since cleaned up his act and helps Reinke run the Overnighters program; Keegan Edwards, from Antigo, Wis., who’s trying to support his girlfriend and baby son; and Keith Graves, a truck driver and family man from Los Angeles.
 Not sure what the significance, if any, is of the large number of Maryland University sweatshirts worn by the townspeople.
 Since this location is very far from Maryland, there must be a pocket of MU alumni in Spokane.
 I bring this up because every little detail in the observation might actually be meaningful, and the University's image is reflected in the behavior of the people wearing their clothing.
 For instance, as a dog lover, I always am aware if there are any in a documentary like this.
 Did you notice who had dogs.
 I think the way people treat their animals says a lot about them as a person.
 Many well off dog owners pride themselves on pampering their pets, buying them everything from organic dog food to luxury dog beds.
 Even if you don't have a lot of money.
-There are affordable circular dog beds to be had for the four footed member of the family.
+There are affordable round dog beds to be had for the four footed member of the family.
 I find it humbling that many people who are really struggling often will have a dog as a companion.
 I wonder if the good folks of Concordia would have been even more upset if dogs had been given shelter as the church along with their owners.
 Or perhaps the dogs would have been accepted and taken in by the locals more readily than the out of luck men, woman, and children who ended up in North Dakota desperately looking for work.